Joan E. O’Neill, B.A.

 Vice President for Alumni Affairs and Development

 Joan E. O’Neill has worked at Yale for more than twenty five years.
 She is responsible for leadership of all of the university’s alumni affairs and fundraising activities.
-To learn more about Joan, please click here.
+Learn more about Joan.

 WWN: An interview with our Executive Sponsor, Joan O’Neill